 Easy lectin-free fix for your chocolate cravings

 You need green banana flour, which I buy from a local store (Central Market if you are from Texas).
-It’s quite hard to find, so if need be you can order green banana flour here.
-Other ingredients are walnuts, cacao butter, coconut oil, Himalayan pink salt, Stevia drops and some organic dry rose petals if you want to get fancy as I did.
+It’s quite hard to find, so if need be, you can order green banana flour here.
+Other ingredients are walnuts, cacao butter, coconut oil, Himalayan pink salt, Stevia drops, and some organic dry rose petals if you want to get fancy.

-You also need a food processor and you need few hours to soak the walnuts before you start.
-No cooking required, other than the melting of chocolate, cacao butter and coconut oil, which can be done on a stove in the saucepan (what I did) or in a microwave.
+You also need a food processor, and a few hours to soak the walnuts before you start.
+No cooking required, other than the melting of the chocolate, cacao butter, and coconut oil, which can be done on a stove in a saucepan (what I did) or in a microwave.

 This chocolate is also a great way to get some healthy fats, in the form of cacao butter and coconut oil.